 Prepare your pet for their upcoming move by making sure they are comfortable with their crate.
 Start by putting treats in the crate and then progress to leaving your pet in the crate for short periods of time while you are out of the room.
 This will help your pet know that the crate is a safe place and ensure a comfortable move.

-Our primary focus is on shipping pets, but we have shipped livestock, zoo and performance animals.
-We ship dogs, cats, rabbits, rats, birds, snakes, turtles and frogs.
-There is no pet we can’t help you get home.
+Our primary focus is on relocating household pets, but we have relocated zoo and performance animals as well as rabbits, skunks, guinea pigs, sugar gliders, lizards, mice, rats, snakes, turtles and frogs.

 There are so many factors that are involved in pricing an individual pet’s relocation that we will give you a specific estimate based on your circumstances.
 Domestic pet moves (within the United States) start at $1000.
 International pet moves start around $2,000.
 Country requirements to import pets, flight availability and the size, weight and number of the pets determine the cost.